SofaDefrost/Shape_Based_Augmented_Reality/README.md

 ```
 All outcomes will be stored in the 'example/output' folder.

 - Execute the Python script *ar_video.py*.
 This Python script is for video only.
-There are no test files for this script, but you will find a video example of possible outputs in the 'example/output' folder.
+There are no test files for this script, but you will find a video example of possible outputs by following this link https://www.youtube.com/watch?v=dQw4w9WgXcQ (mettre le vrai lien).
 ```console
 python3 ar_video.py
 ```